CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/common.md

 **Open Telemetry Endpoint URL** – an address to which diagnostic data is sent from the Android application.

-**SAP Batch/Serial generators SP** - The administrator can define the template for batches/serials for database without ProcessForce
+**SAP Batch/Serial generators SP** - Allows the administrator to define a template for batches or serials in the database without using ProcessForce.

     ![SAP Batch](./media/common/sap-batch.png)